What you Need to Know before Buying a Foreclosed Home?

 You can still buy a house, even if your credit is not perfect.
 You will, however, have to pay a higher mortgage rate than if you have A-1 credit.
 If you are a veteran, you are guaranteed a lower rate, if you are a veteran, so don't forget to check with the Veteran's Administration for your rights.

 Careful Forclosure Hunting

-Before looking for a foreclosed home, keep in mind that the same companies who were giving loans to people who could not afford them before the financial cash are still out there.
+Before looking for a foreclosed home, keep in mind that the same companies who were giving loans to people who could not afford them before the financial crash are still out there.

-They haven't learned their lesson and really don't care if they trap you into a lend you will probably default on.
-You will see their signs on the side of the road, usually in middle or low income communities.
+They haven't learned their lesson and really don't care if they trapped you into a loan you will probably default on within a year.
+You will see their signs on the side of the road, usually in the middle or low-income communities.
 The signs will say something like, buy a new home $100 down or rent to own homes.
 When you see these, keep on going!

 - How to Stage your Home to Sell Quickly

 You may want to consider home staging, if you are having a difficult time selling your home.
 Have you found that potential buyers are less than impressed when they walk into the home you are trying to sell....